ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 ![Image](./images/OK1046A-C2_Linux4_1_14_User_Manual/1719394222268_83b1ccf2_6ec7_4b80_8deb_0bb97a04c191.png)

-4. Use a virtual disk
+4. Use a virtual disk;

 Create a disk file on the OK1046A-C2 platform